You are here

 - You must be eligible for an academic I-20 from CU-Boulder.
 This means that you have applied, been admitted to, and have confirmed your intent to enroll.

-- You must complete the top part of the CU-Boulder F-1 immigration form and give, fax, or email it to the Designated School Official (DSO) at your current school (other than CU-Boulder).
+- You must complete the Section 1 of the CU-Boulder F-1 immigration form and email it to the Designated School Official (DSO)/International Student Advisor (ISA) at your current school (other than CU-Boulder).

-- You and the DSO at your current school must agree on a SEVIS release date.
-This is the date that the DSO at your current school will transfer your electronic record to CU-Boulder.
+- You and the DSO/ISA at your current school must agree on a SEVIS release date.
+This is the date that the DSO/ISA at your current school will transfer your electronic record to CU-Boulder.
 The date may not be until classes are over for the semester, or even after graduation (if you are finishing a degree at your current school).

-- The DSO at your current school must complete the bottom of the form and fax or email it to us.
+- The DSO/ISA at your current school must complete the rest of the form and fax or email it to us.
 Information on how to complete this form is on the form itself.

 - On the SEVIS release date, your record will appear in our Transfer In list in the SEVIS database.
 We can issue the transfer-pending I-20 only on or after this date, but not before the date.

-- If your record does not appear on or after the SEVIS release date, check with the DSO at your current school to make sure that your record was released to the University of Colorado – Boulder.
+- If your record does not appear on or after the SEVIS release date, we will ask you to check with the DSO/ISA at your current school to make sure that your record was released to the University of Colorado – Boulder.
 Sometimes it is mistakenly transferred to the International English Center at CU-Boulder.

 - On the SEVIS release date, and if your record appears in our Transfer In list, we will issue a transfer-pending I-20.